Helping Patients in Their Homes

 Home Health is pleased to offer telemonitoring as a way to improve the care of home-bound patients by helping physicians identify problems before they advance to more serious levels.

-Greenville Health System Home Health Agency has met all criteria for Laboratory Accreditation by COLA, a national healthcare accreditation organization.
-Accreditation is given only to laboratories that apply rigid standards of quality in day-to-day operations, demonstrate continued accuracy in the performance of proficiency testing, and pass a rigorous on-site laboratory survey.
-GHS Home Health Agency has earned COLA accreditation as a result of a long-term commitment to provide quality service to their patients.
+Home Health has met all criteria for Laboratory Accreditation by COLA, a national healthcare accreditation organization.
+Accreditation is given to laboratories that apply rigid standards of quality in day-to-day operations, demonstrate continued accuracy in the performance of proficiency testing and pass a rigorous on-site laboratory survey.